wavemaker/docs/learn/on-premise/getting-started.md

 6. [VMware ESXi using OVA](/learn/on-premise/launching-instances-in-esxi-ova)
 7. [Hyper-V using VHD](/learn/on-premise/launching-instances-in-hyper-v-vhd)

-- ### Installing Software for the OS
+- ### Required files

+  - **Launching Platform Instance**: Download the `WME-Platform_Instance-ova`  and copy it to a location where you can launch instances using this OVA.
+  - **Launching External Instances**: Download the`WME-External_Instance-ova`  and copy it to a location where you can launch instances using this OVA.
+  - Those files are required only when launching instances from Hyper V and VMware Esxi server.wavemaker team will provide those files
+  - License.

+:::note
+Wavemaker team will send the OVA files and license link before the setup when customer contacts.
+:::

+## Installing Additional Softwares based on Operating System

 For setting up Wavemaker Enterprise in different environments, some prerequisite software should be installed in the Instance.
 Also, based on the operating system the prerequisites will be changed.

 For more information, see [Prerequisites for Operating System](/learn/on-premise/install-prerequisites).

-- ### Files needed

-  - **Launching Platform Instance**: Download the `WME-installer-10.3.1.ee.8273.ova`  and copy it to a location where you can launch instances using this OVA.
-  - **Launching External Instances**: Download the`WME-ExternalInstance-v24.ova`  and copy it to a location where you can launch instances using this OVA.
-  - Trial license.
-  - Those files are required only when launching instances from Hyper V and VMware Esxi server.wavemaker team will provide those files

-:::note
-Wavemaker team will send the trial license link soon before the setup when customer contact.
-:::

 ## Installing WME on the Environment